pcarion/vscode-logerrorcode/README.md

 This extension works better with the associated Azure function which delivers counter blocks for each configured project.

-The code of this azure function ias available here: https://github.com/pcarion/vscode-logerrorcode-function
+The code of this azure function is available here: https://github.com/pcarion/vscode-logerrorcode-function

 ## Extension Settings